 6) Arbitration clause

-The customer has the right to know who to complain to.
-If your terms and conditions are concluded online, which is especially true for e-shops, your terms and conditions must include an indication of how consumer complaints against you as a business will be settled out of court.
-This should include the address of the competent authority where the consumer can address such a complaint.
+The customer has the right to know who to complain to in case of dissatisfaction.
+If your terms and conditions are concluded online, which is especially true for e-shops, your terms and conditions must contain an indication of how consumer complaints against you as an entrepreneur will be settled out of court.
+This includes the address of the competent authority where the consumer can address such a complaint.
 For businesses that are not specifically regulated, this body will primarily be the Czech Trade Inspection Authority, but in some cases it may also be other state supervisory authorities.

 What often interests the customer first of all is the practical information relating to the actual delivery of the goods.
 The customer should therefore find out from your terms and conditions: